-“I’ve already said too much,” he replied, smiling at her.
+“I’ve already said too much,” he replied and smiled at her.

 They went back to sit down just as their meal was being served.
-They ate together, laughing and reminiscing about college, their first years together, the kids and work.
+They ate together, they laughed and reminisced about college, their first years together, the kids and work.
 None of the painful memories made an appearance.
-Tonight, and the whole trip was about reconnecting and falling in love all over again.
-They were well on their way to doing both by the end of dinner.
-They strolled back to the resort, hand in hand, stopping to admire the local flora.
-Travis picked a hibiscus flower and placed it into Charlotte’s hair, fixing it so that it wouldn’t fall out of her ponytail.
+Tonight and the whole trip was about reconnecting and falling in love all over again.
+They were well on their way by the end of dinner.
+They strolled back to the resort, hand in hand and stopped to admire the local flora.
+Travis picked a hibiscus flower and placed it into Charlotte’s hair so that it wouldn’t fall out of her ponytail.

-It was early, so they decided to sit by the pool and watch the sun setting.
-The pool bar was open, and Charlotte ordered a glass of wine, while Travis just got a sweet tea.
+It was early, so they decided to sit by the pool and watch the sunset.
+The pool bar was open and Charlotte ordered a glass of wine while Travis just got a sweet tea.

 “It’s easy to keep.
 You are my whole world.
 I never want to disappoint you again.”
 Travis looked at her and took her hand.
 “I just love you with everything I have.”